chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: folder permissions

 == Changelog ==

+= 2.18.12 (May 24, 2022) =
+* Tested with WordPress 6.0 and updated tested-up-to flag

+= 2.18.11 (April 8, 2022) =
+* Fix Toggle Folders menu item doesn't work when moved to a submenu
+* Fix folder pane incorrectly showing 'All Folders' as selected folder when a dynamic folder was previously selected
+* Fix Quick Edit button not working after changing folders when viewing WooCommerce products (Wicked Folders Pro)
+* Fix plugins remain filtered by folder after disabling folders for plugins (Wicked Folders Pro)
+* Fix Gravity Forms forms and entries remain filtered by folder after disabling folders for forms or entries (Wicked Folders Pro)
+* Fix display issues with breadcrumbs bar on Gravity Forms pages (Wicked Folders Pro)

 = 2.18.10 (December 30, 2021) =
 * Fix database queries that were not properly protected